 It was like a switch that went off in his head that not only told him that he could do this, but that light also gave him the vision to tackle it from the inside out.

-“I started researching diet plans for the best way to attack this problem,” the 33-year-old Keen said.
+“I started researching diet plans for the best way to attack this problem,” Keen adds.
 “When I decide to do something, I just dive in.
 I decided to do a body-building show.
 I had never done a show.
 A friend of mine got me in contact with a professional bodybuilder (Keith Williams).
 We met to discuss my current diet and goals.
-He had my back from day one.
+He had my back from day one.”

 “My diet totally changed: I had to start eating six meals a day, every two to three hours.
 It focused on macro (tracking protein, carbs and fats) and calories.
-For my workout plan, I had the unique opportunity to work out with a pro bodybuilder six days a week — lifting and cardio.”
+For my workout plan, I had the unique opportunity to work out with a pro bodybuilder six days a week — lifting and cardio,” he shares.

 It was tough at first — especially the diet: egg whites, oatmeal, chicken breast, a lot of fish, rice, sweet potatoes, ground turkey, lots of green vegetables …